paulsengh/proof-of-usdc/README.md

 yarn build
 ```

-This will create `twitter.wasm` and other files in `packages/circuits/build` directory.
+This will create `coinbase.wasm` and other files in `packages/circuits/build` directory.

 You can test the circuit using